 The cooling effect of large volcanic eruptions, such as that of Mount Pinatubo in the Philippines in 1991, was already widely recognized; the new work shows that smaller eruptions can have a significant cooling effect as well, and provides a better estimate of how much of the recent reduction in warming could be explained by such eruptions: about 30 to 50 percent of the discrepancy, the team found.

 The team found that small eruptions produce a significant amount of aerosol particles, which reflect sunlight, in a region of the upper atmosphere that is relatively poorly monitored: Satellites can provide good data about the atmosphere down to around 15 kilometers above ground level, below which clouds interfere.
-The team filled in the missing region using multiple balloon, laser radar (lidar), and ground-based measurements.
+The team filled in the missing region using multiple balloons, laser radar (lidar), and ground-based measurements.

 Aerosols in that intermediate zone, from about a dozen modest eruptions around the world during the last 15 years, may double previous estimates of the cooling effect of eruptions, Ridley says.

 “It’s always exciting in science when you can find multiple measurements that lead to a common conclusion,” Solomon adds.
-“Several independent sets of observations now show that relatively modest volcanic eruptions are more important for global climate than previously thought.”
+“Several independent sets of observations now show that relatively modest volcanic eruptions are more important for the global climate than previously thought.”

 Overall, these smaller eruptions have lowered the increase of global temperature since 2000 by 0.05 to 0.12 degrees Celsius, counteracting some of the warming that would otherwise have occurred.
 Now, using this new information, groups that carry out climate modeling can update their models to more accurately project global climate change over the coming decades, Ridley says.